babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 Since people will complain/wonder why we are doing this:

 - Naming is difficult: we don't have to check if someone else decided to use our naming convention for their own plugin
+- Similarly, package squatting
-- Similarly, package squatting.
-Sometimes people will create `babel-preset-20xx` or some other package because it's funny and then we have to make an issue/email them to ask for it back.
+  - Sometimes people will create `babel-preset-20xx` or some other package we will use because it's funny and then we have to make an issue/email them to ask for it back.
+  - People have a legit package but it happens to be the same name as what we wanted to call it.
+  - People see that a new proposal is merge (optional chaining, pipeline operator) and decide to fork and publish a version of it under the same name so that when we publish it errors saying it was already published 🤔.
+Then I had to find their email and email both them and npm support to get the package back and republish.
 - What is an "official" package and what is a user/community package with the same name.
 We can get issue reports of people using misnamed or unofficial packages because they assumed it was part of Babel.
 One example of this was a report that `babel-env` was rewriting their `.babelrc` file, and it took a while to realize they thought it was `babel-preset-env`.

 So it seems obvious we should do this, and if anything should of done it much earlier 🙂!